uLipe/espFoC/README.md

 ## Features:
 * Voltage mode control;
-* Optional closed-loop velocity control;
+* Optional closed-loop velocity control and position control;
 * Single-precision Floating point implementation;

 ## Limitations:
-* Initial support for esp32 only;
+* Support for esp32 and esp32s3 only;
-* No Sensorless control support;
 * Requires and rotor position sensor, for example, incremental encoder.
 * No torque controller, but planned.